RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

 in that order.

-Build the file like this:

-    gcc -pthread -ggdb threadSort.c -o threadSort

 1. We've given you code that handles the input arguments and file reading.
-Your first goal will be the read the numbers from the input file into some structures that are convenient for processing (might I suggest a two dimension array?).
+Your first goal will be the insert the numbers from the input file into some structures that are convenient for processing (might I suggest a two dimensional array?).

 2. Use a loop to create n parallel threads, distributing the number of values evenly across each thread.